This post may contain affiliate links. Please read our disclosure policy.

 • Preheat the oven to 375°F.

-• Make the butter mixture: In a small bowl, mix the softened butter with garlic powder, tarragon, and salt.
+• Make the butter mixture.
+In a small bowl, stir together the softened butter, garlic powder, dried tarragon, and salt until evenly combined.

-• Season the salmon: Spread the butter mixture evenly over the top of the fillet.
-Place lemon slices on top.
+• Season the salmon.
+Spread the butter mixture evenly over the top of the fillet, then place 1 to 2 fresh lemon slices on top.

 Notes